So You Didn't Get the Grant- Now What?

 While applying for grants is a time-consuming process, it is also a great opportunity to obtain funds for your business.

 When you receive a grant proposal rejection, do not become discouraged.
 Instead, continue to improve your writing practices and seek out new funding opportunities.
-Apply for multiple grants so that you can increase your odds of receiving approval.
+Apply for multiple grants to increase your odds of receiving approval.

 How to Avoid Grant Proposal Rejection

 There are several proven methods that can help you to reduce the risk of receiving a proposal rejection.
 These best practices include: